 It is anticipated that 5 to 10 projects will be funded.
-Many of the projects will be collaborative research from multiple institutions.
-There is no upper or lower limit on award size, but investigators proposing projects with budgets of less than \$1,000,000 or more than \$3,000,000 are encouraged to contact a Program Officer before submitting a proposal.
+Many of the projects will be collaborative research from multiple organizations.
+The upper limit of award size is \$3,000,000, which includes any funds to be paid to NSF-supported facilities.
+Investigators proposing projects with budgets of less than \$1,000,000 are encouraged to contact a Program officer before submitting a proposal.